ravensdowndev/about-us/solutions/README.md

 ## HawkEye (web and mobile)

-This is one or our core public-facing systems.
+This is one of our core public-facing systems.
 It is a Geospatial based system enabling farmers to manage their farm data, order soil nutrients and carry out reporting and analysis to make better decisions.

 Visit [www.hawkeye.farm](https://www.hawkeye.farm) for more information, or visit our [HawkEye YouTube Channel](https://www.youtube.com/channel/UCtVoOFPRaH2iOPxqZq4DhGg)